joshhighet/r7/USAGE.md

 # ASM

-`asm` is how we interface with Surface Command (CAASM) - A correlative asset graph with relational connectors to various enterprise toolsets.
-To understand which connections have been established and the Neo4J types they make available to us, run `r7 asm apps` To query data within the asset graph, use `r7 asm cypher` - `r7 asm cypher examples` has a number of basic examples to show correlative properties.
+`asm` is how we interface with Surface Command's correlative asset graph with relational connectors to various enterprise toolsets.
+To understand which connections have been established and the types they make available to us, run `r7 asm apps`.
+We leverage openCypher (OC) making queries to AgensGraph (not ANSI-SQL).
+To query data within the asset graph, use `r7 asm cypher` - `r7 asm cypher examples` has a number of basic examples to show correlative properties.

-Cypher is the graph query language used by ASM and more information can be found on the syntax with `r7 asm cypher docs` and examples can be seen with `r7 asm cypher examples`
+More information can be found on our OC syntax with `r7 asm cypher docs` and examples can be seen with `r7 asm cypher examples`
 A simple asset search may look something like; `r7 asm cypher query 'MATCH (m:Asset) WHERE m.hostnames ISTARTS WITH "multisocks.dark" RETURN m' --columns 'm.name,m.sources,m.hostnames,m.ips'` - Outputs can be pretty verbose, you can process some of this out when you understand the jsonpaths - here's an example: `r7 asm cypher query 'MATCH (m:Machine) RETURN m.name, m.sources, size(m.ips) as ip_count' | jq -r '.items[] | [.data[0], (.data[1] | join(",")), .data[2]] | @tsv'`

 For example to get 10 vulns on host windows-desktop we could use `r7 asm cypher query "MATCH (m:Machine)-->(v:Rapid7IVMVulnerability) WHERE m.name = 'windows-desktop' RETURN v LIMIT 10"`.
 We could look for hosts with docker bridge networks with something like `r7 asm cypher query "MATCH (m:Machine) WHERE any(ip IN m.ips WHERE ip STARTS WITH '172.')
 RETURN m.name, [ip IN m.ips WHERE ip STARTS WITH '172.'] as docker_ips"`.
 We could check out assets we have in multiple security tools with `r7 asm cypher query "MATCH (m:Machine) WHERE size(m.sources) >= 3 RETURN m.name, m.sources, size(m.sources) as source_count ORDER BY source_count DESC"` and review the users on endpoints with some level of administrative access with `r7 asm cypher query "MATCH (m:Machine)-->(u:User) WHERE u.is_administrator = true RETURN m.name, u.name"`